hth313/boost41/doc/stack.rst

 .. index:: buffer stack; depth, stack buffer; depth

 This returns the size of buffer stack to the ``X`` register.
 Pushing anything on the stack will increase this number.
-Removing something from the stack will make this number return to the same it was before.
+Popping something from the stack will make this number return to the same value as it was before the push-pop operation.
 Thus, this number can be used as a gauge to see if we are back to a previous point.
-It can also be used to see if things have been added to the stack or removed below a current point.
+It can also be used to see if things have been added to the stack or removed below a given point.

-The actual number is the sum of the stack registers used by the buffer and the number of alpha register entities that are on the stack.
+The actual number returned is the sum of the stack registers used by the buffer and the number of alpha register pushes that are on the stack.
 The two register buffer overhead is not included in this count.
-The means that an empty stack and a non-existing buffer stack both return 0.
+The means that an empty stack and a non-existing buffer stack both will return 0.

 TOPRTN?
 -------